The No-Code Onboarding Challenge

 Templates Are Your Best Email Content

 The highest-performing emails for no-code platforms are template showcases.
-Users do not want to learn features—they want to achieve outcomes.
+Users do not want to learn features - they want to achieve outcomes.
 "Build a landing page in 5 minutes with this template" converts better than "Learn about our drag-and-drop editor."
-Every email should lead with the outcome, not the tool.

 Visual Content Wins

 Your email audience is visual-oriented.
 They chose a no-code tool because they prefer visual building over coding.
-Your emails should match—use screenshots, GIFs, and video links instead of text-heavy instructions.
+Your emails should match - use screenshots, GIFs, and video links instead of text-heavy instructions.
 Show, do not tell.